zopeplone/ReactorUMG/README.md

 Standard Node.js setup.
 Yarn is recommended as the package manager.

 ### Get the Plugin
-- Download the latest **ReactorUMG** release, or clone this project and compile from source code.
+- Download the latest **ReactorUMG** release, or clone this project.
 - Place the plugin source under `Plugins/ReactorUMG` in your UE project.

 ### Place the Folder